ShawnS2020/CSI3450Project/README.md

 database.js contains the method from the driver that connects to the MySQL database.
 It also contains functions for all the queries used.
-These queries are exported to server.js where they are called depending on which buttons are pressed. body-parser is a middleware technology that allows the developer to access incoming request bodies from the web page.
+These queries are exported to server.js where they are called depending on which buttons are pressed. server.js is also responsible for loading and redirecting webpages. body-parser is a middleware technology that allows the developer to access incoming request bodies from the web page.
 This is how we check which button is pressed in the app.post method in server.js